kno10/WikipediaEntities/README.md

 We are using a streaming XML parser, as you cannot just build a DOM tree from a 10 GB compressed (48.7 GB decompressed) file...

-Note: this implementation may need 16 GB of RAM to run, because we keep all the page titles and links in memory.
-This could be reduced by storing the outgoing links in the Lucene index, for example, or doing multiple passes (e.g. to resolve redirects).
+Note: this implementation may need 24 GB of RAM to run, because we keep a lot of data in memory, and sort it at the very end when writing.
+By splitting the process into a third (sorting) phase, memory usage could be reduced.
+But given the size of the Lucene index (15 GB), extra memory will also improve runtimes a lot.

 Dependencies
 ------------

-While I'm not a big fan of external libraries, we use a few of them in this project:
+While the use of external libraries yields to a mess in many projects ("jar hell"), we rely a few of them in this project:

-* Apache Commons Lang3, despire the performance issues, for parsing HTML entities
+* Apache Commons Lang3, despire the performance issues, for parsing HTML entities (but we wrote our own, much faster, matcher)

 * Apache Commons Compress, for BZip2 decompression

 * Lucene 3.6, for full text indexing

-* GNU Trove 3, which offers high-performance collections for primitive types
+* GNU Trove 3, which offers high-performance collections for primitive types (and helps keeping memory usage in control).

 License